 4-in-1 AC motors are a single motor type designed to support a variety of common industrial or commercial installations.
 4-in-1 motors can be used for general purpose or, when 3-phase, inverter duty applications, and are suitable for horizontal or vertical mounting.

-Washdown-duty AC induction motors can power pumps, blowers, conveyors and other industrial machinery in environments requiring wet cleaning is required.
+Washdown-duty AC induction motors can power pumps, blowers, conveyors and other industrial machinery in environments where wet cleaning is required.
 In various NEMA frames with rigid base or C-face mounting provisions, available models are made from stainless steel, or rolled steel with a chemical-resistant white epoxy finish.
 Inverter-rated models can improve operational efficiency.

 Conveyor/farm duty motors are over-built for demanding industrial or compressor-duty applications.
 Delivering high starting torque at moderate starting current, rugged TEFC (Totally Enclosed Fan Cooled) motors have an IP55 ingress rating and include resettable (class 10) locked-rotor current overload to withstand serious abuse.